NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/common.rst

 recommend that you request all general compute resource partitions on that system, unless you have well understood reason not to do so.
 This approach can significantly reduce wait time for your jobs to start (qwait) and will improve overall system utilization.
-With SLURM there is no new job priority penalty for using slower cores (see Billable TRes above).
+With Slurm there is no new job priority penalty for using slower cores (see Billable TRes above).
 Jobs will always run within a single partition, never spanning multiple partitions.